 The revitalization is expected to take roughly three years with three separate phases.
 During each phase, staff of the BSC are strongly committed to minimizing disruption to students and other visitors as much as possible.
 There are no plans to shut down the building due to construction.

 The Brown Ballroom and Prairie Room will be most impacted by construction.
 All event rooms will remain reservable during 2017, but the the following caveats will apply:

 Reservations are available for the Brown Ballroom until June 18, 2018.
 Updates will be made as the construction timeline becomes more finalized, and the Event Services staff will accommodate requests as much as possible.

 ADA guidelines will be followed throughout the entire revitalization.

 The current restaurants along with the Lobby Shop will remain operational until Phase II of the revitalization which will not begin until mid 2018.
 More details will be provided as they become available.

 The newly renovated BSC will offer six food venues with three on the first floor and three on the second floor.
 Restaurants are not yet finalized.

-The 500 space, hourly fee parking lot located just behind (north side) the Bone Student Center, on Locust Street, will remain open.
+The hourly fee parking lot located just behind (north side) the Bone Student Center, on Locust Street, will remain open.
 A portion of the lot will be used as space for Core Construction to setup trailers and stage different aspects of the revitalization.
 This portion of the lot will remain closed throughout the project

 The “To those who fell in love at ISU” bench has found a temporary location during the revitalization.
 The temporary location is under a tree in the southeast corner of the space between the BSC and the Bowling and Billiards Center, between the Bowling and Billiards Center and Milner Library, near the outdoors stairs that lead to Milner Plaza.
 A permanent space for the bench after the revitalization is completed has already been determined.